wowbagger84/ProcessingLite/README.md

 # ProcessingLite

-This mini-project aims to recreate some basic processing functions in Unity3D, using a single drag and drop file.
+This mini-project aims to recreate some basic processing functions in Unity3D, using a single file that you can just drop in the project.

-This is made for Unity3D version 2020.2 or newer but is largely untested (It uses C# v8 stuff).
+This is made for Unity3D version 2020.2 or newer but is largely untested, the limit is because it uses some C# version 8 syntax.

 ## Usage / Installation
 1. Download the `ProcessingLite.cs` file.
 2. Drag and drop the `ProcessingLite.cs` file into your unity project.
-  (You don't need to add it to your scene)
+  (Don't add it to your scene!
+It just need to be in the project)
 3. Change inherence from the class `MonoBehaviour` to `ProcessingLite.GP21`.
    (You will still have all MonoBehaviour functionality).
-4. Use the supported commands in `Start` and/or `Update` functions.
+4. Use the supported commands, listed below, in the normal Unity `Start` and/or `Update` functions.

 ## Differences From Processing
 Please note that the **origin** of the program will be different from processing.
 The camera is automatically moved so that origin is placed in the lower left corner of the screen.

 The positions is measured in **Unity Units** and **not pixels**.